severalnines/clustercontrol-client-sdk/generated/javascript/docs/UsersApi.md

-# SeveralninesClusterControl.UsersApi
+# SeveralninesClusterControlRestApiV2.UsersApi

-All URIs are relative to *https://cchost:9501/v2*
+All URIs are relative to *http://localhost*

 Method | HTTP request | Description
 ------------- | ------------- | -------------